Bluz1git/convert-all-files/README.md

 1. **Folder Structure:** Understanding the separation of `static` (CSS/JS), `templates` (HTML), and the main processing file `app.py`.
 2. **Workflow:** How the Backend receives files and processes basic logic.
 3. **Deployment:** Learning the role of configuration files like `Dockerfile`, `Procfile`, and `requirements.txt` when deploying a web app to the Internet (Railway/Contabo).
+4. ...And gaining experience in operating a web application.
 ---
 *This project is solely for personal study and archival purposes; it does not represent my current coding abilities.*